Frequently Asked Questions

 What is the minimum age you work with?

-The youngest client I will work with is 7, the child must be accompanied by his or her parent/s or guardian when attending counselling or therapy.
+The youngest client we will work with is 7, the child must be accompanied by his or her parent/s or guardian when attending counselling or therapy.

 Where does the counselling, coaching or therapy take place?